 This classic work by George Frideric Handel traces the completed work of Jesus Christ, from the foretelling of His coming through His birth, life, death and resurrection.
 The entire work is Scripture, set vividly to music and sung by students who believe what they sing.

-This year's performance is our 65th annual presentation.
-Join us for this historic performance!
+Join us for another historic performance!
 Tickets go on sale in October.

 When and Where